jagratimehta410/Password-Generator/README.md

 **Live Demo**
 ---------

-<a href="https://jagratimehta410.github.io/Tic-Tac-Toe-game/" target="_blank">Live 👉 Click to play the game live!</a>
+<a href="https://jagratimehta410.github.io/Password-Generator/" target="_blank">Live 👉 Click to generate the password !</a>

 ## 🚀 Usage